coder/docs/admin/workspace-providers/deployment.md

    [Workspace Provider Helm Chart Values]("https://github.com/cdr/enterprise-helm/blob/workspace-providers-envproxy-only/README.md") for more details.

+   > **NOTE**: If the hostname provided is using https you must ensure the deployment has a valid SSL certificate.
+See the doc on [SSL Certificates](../../guides/ssl-certificates/index.md) for more information.

    If you're unfamiliar with the helm configuration values file, see our doc on [updating a helm chart](../../guides/helm-charts.md)